LunarDrift/space-invaders/README.md

 - Aliens move as a fleet, dropping down when they hit the screen edges
 - Aliens shoot bullets that can hit the player
 - UFOs appear randomly for bonus points
-- Score tracking and lives
+- Score tracking
+- Remaining lives displayed as ship icons
 - Custom SFX for shooting, alien hits, and player hits

 ### Controls